In patients with metastatic colorectal cancer

 Immunohistochemistry (IHC)

-IHC measures the number of HER2 receptors on the surface of cells.
+IHC estimates the number of HER2 receptors on the surface of cells.
 An IHC score of 3+ or an IHC score of 2+ with ISH+ confirmation indicates HER2 overexpression.4

 In situ hybridization (ISH)